 1. The Trails

 I can take off from my house and walk or bike to biergartens nearby in the forest.
-This is also great if you are biking and really need water or something to eat! (be careful, you still need to bring money to pay for that water)
+This is also great if you are biking and really need water or something to eat (be careful, you still need to bring cash to pay for that water).

 2. Everything is Nearby